Choose another writer in this calendar:

 Döblin received a

-medical degree in 1905, he did not actually practise medicine until
+medical degree in 1905, he did not actually practice until

 1911.
 During his student years, Döblin became deeply interested in the